mykle714/MMSalesforceGsuite/README.md

-We also put these fields to get them into gsuites Mailing Street	Mailing City	Mailing State/Province	Mailing Zip/Postal Code	Mailing Country		Mobile
+We also put these fields to get them into gsuites Mailing Street	Mailing City	Mailing State/Province	Mailing Zip/Postal Code	Mailing Country		Mobile if these columns really have to be separate from the other columns, having a comma seperating them would be nice.
+Having a phone column and a mobile column makes me wonder whether or not there was a mistake made here.
+I'll just follow instructions and keep both.
+The SEA Current Contacts also seems to have both.

 4. Clean the salesforce data so it accurately reflects your chapters current volunteers and students including EC status, board status, instructor group status, etc.
+I'm not really privy to this information.
+But if I were to clean, I assume you mean export to excel and manually delete.
+Reader might think you mean to add custom filters to the saleforce report.

+what does normalize mean in this context?
+To standardize according to the format provided afterwards?
+It should be clarified that hyphens in names should be left alone.
+I am only assuming this right now.
+Not sure what it means to have existing gsuite accounts.
+I'm just going to assume all existing accounts are fine and working.
 5. If you have existing gsuite accounts, normalize the data between them.
 Add aliases for all existing users with pattern FirstName.LastName@mindsmatterXXX.org in order that the script recognizes that these salesforce entries have an account already.
 Note Salesforce Data must match precisely.
 Replace all spaces in First and Last names with “.”
 Later can use “dry run” variable to test what will happen before it does.

+not sure this step belongs in this document. reader has no way of making sure that there is a process, right?
 6. Make sure there is a process for updating this information as students and volunteers enter and leave the organization.

+You say create, but then proceed to imply one already exists that we should use.
+Folder information/reccomendation should be here to.
+To help the reader find the existing sheet or to ensure the user that they can create a sheet in an arbitrary location and not break the any scripts.
+Instruction says to create a spreadsheet but does not indicate what to do with it.
+This sheet seems important and I'm scared to make edits I'm unsure of.
+But because the columns are (mostly) the same, I think I'm supposed to completely write over it??
+I'm going to make a copy in case I'm wrong...
+Reader could be concerned about column order.
+One should be specified, or you should tell the reader it doesn't matter.
 7. Create a spreadsheet in your admin accounts gdrive.
 We call ours “SEA Current Contacts” you will need the ID of the spreadsheet later (salesforceSpreadSheetID)
 We decided to give everyone in ec@ and board access to this spreadsheet.
 So we modifies shared it with the group ec@ and  board@.
 This should automatically add and remove access to this information as users are added to and remove from these groups.
 TODO: make this running a function.

+seems to already be installed.
 8. Install the “Data connector for salesforce” add-on from gdrive, use it to connect to your salesforce account, and pull the report into the sheet. https://gsuite.google.com/marketplace/app/data_connector_for_salesforce/857627895310 Note the name of the sheet’s tab (salesforceSheetName)

+uhhh ok I'm just now realizing I should not have exported the data and wrote over the original sheet.
+This data connector pulled it all in.
+It seems to be connected to a report that already exists??
+So I'm not sure why I created a new one.
+If this set of instructions are for new chapters settings up their own system, then I guess that should be made clear.
+A seperate guide for creating new accounts each year should be made.
 9. Use the auto-refresh option of Data Connector to setup automated pulling of this data.